SnickerdoodleLabs/Web3-Glossary/COMMON.md

 ## Proof-of-Work (PoW)

 Proof-of-Work is a cryptographic algorithm that allows a computer (or really anything) to prove beyond a reasonable doubt that at least some amount of effort has been expended.
 Historically, PoW algorithms were used to [fight email spam](https://en.wikipedia.org/wiki/Hashcash).
-Today, PoW algorithms are used in many blockchain networks as the mechanism by which a computer proves that it has the right to decide on what transactions are included in the next block added to the block chain.
+Today PoW algorithms are used in many blockchain networks as the mechanism by which a computer proves that it has the right to decide what transactions are included in the next block added to the blockchain.
 The most important protocol that still uses PoW is [Bitcoin](https://bitcoin.org/en/how-it-works#processing).
 Computers running the blockchain protocol compete to produce a Proof-of-Work receipt that fits a certain pre-agreed upon pattern before anyone else.
 The parameters that produce the pattern are hard to find, but trivially easy to verify.